 Return preparer.
-The Small Business and Work Opportunity Tax Act of 2007 (Act) extends the application of return preparer penalties to preparers of estate tax returns.
-Under section 6694, as amended by the Act, and the transitional relief provided by Notice 2007-54, 2007-27 I.R.B.
-12, estate tax return preparers, who prepare any return or claim for refund which reflects an understatement of tax liability due to willful or reckless conduct, are subject to a penalty of \$5,000 or 50% of the income derived (or income to be derived), whichever is greater, for the preparation of each such return.
-See section 6694, Notices 2007-54, and 2008-13, 2008-3 I.R.B.
-282.
+Estate tax return preparers, who prepare any return or claim for refund which reflects an understatement of tax liability due to willful or reckless conduct, are subject to a penalty of \$5,000 or 50% of the income derived (or income to be derived), whichever is greater, for the preparation of each such return.
+See section 6694, the regulations thereunder, and Ann.
+2009-15, 2009-11 I.R.B.
+687 for more information.